J-Povea21/Sirius-backend/README.md

 ```
 PortManager.executeOperation(PORT_OPERATIONS.INIT): JSON
 ```
 Technically, this method prints certain strings to the port.
-This strings are read by the Arduino and processed.
+These strings are read by the Arduino and processed.
 Just like the other methods, this returns a JSON with:
 - **status**: it can be true or false
 - **message**: it can be 'Operation executed successfully' or another error message like 'Invalid operation'